thejamesgore/ga-projects/GA-Project-4/README.md

 ---

 An online health shop selling supplements, food, exercise equipment, and more.
-This was created using a python Django based backend and a React frontend.
+This was created using a python Django based backend and a React frontend utilising Redux.

 Although there was an opportunity to work in a group I decided to work alone on this project as there was a longer development timeline avaialable compared to previous projects to push my capabilities, learning, and attempt to successfully use React Redux in what would be quite a challenging project.

-We were given three weeks to complete and present our project.
+We were given three weeks to complete and present our projects.

 ![Alt text](https://user-images.githubusercontent.com/83005220/147385366-332b693e-7969-4d87-90fa-d115926072f7.png 'Landing Page')